hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/14-how-a-daughter-was-born-to-iraj.md

 He saw a slave of lovely countenance,

-Whose name was Mah Afrid. fraj had loved her, v.
-94
+Whose name was Mah Afrid. fraj had loved her,

 And fate decreed that she should bear him fruit.